-MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th July 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform  Ass ure 🗆 Executive Summary The purpose of the report is to provide the Board with my appraisal of the high level, critical activities which the organisation has been engaged in during the past month, set against the organisation's strategic objectives.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th July 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ sure 🗆 Executive Summary The purpose of the report is to provide the Board with my appraisal of the high level, critical activities which the organisation has been engaged in during the past month, set against the organisation's strategic objectives.
 This month, I focus on the threat of sustained increases in ED attendances to our quality and financial delivery, update on progress being made with organisational engagement in our Improvement Programme development and brief colleagues on how our wider, social responsibility as the town's largest employer, are being managed.
-I also share concerns that are emerging about the STP being asked to reduce the capital loan requirement for NHS providers by potentially, 20% and the impact this may have for the Trust this year. guidance, instruction and best practice adoption we received durin May 2019 and assures the Board through an allocation of the actions required, to the relevant executive director.
-Recommendation Members of the Trust Board are asked to: Note the report and discuss the content Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the ac officer aligned to each of t This report provides assur of our strategic risks and a can triangulate informatior he organisation's s ance around the r Ilso provides conte strategic objectives. nitigation of a number
+I also share concerns that are emerging about the STP being asked to reduce the capital loan requirement for NHS providers by potentially, 20% and the impact this may have for the Trust this year.
+The report also sets out to the Board, the significant level of guidance, instruction and best practice adoption we received during Recommendation actions required, to the relevant executive director.
+Members of the Trust Board are asked to: Note the report and discuss the content Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the acomplete of the conficer aligned to each of the things of the conficer aligned to each of the conficer aligned to each outlines the conficer aligned to each of the conficer aligned he organisation's ance around the i also provides cont strategic objectives. mitigation of a number

 Resource implications There are no resource implications associated with this report as such, however there are resource implications, both short and medium term, regarding our operational resilience and urgent care pressures, which will need discussion and agreement within the Board over the next few months.
-Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives Safe, high quality care ⊠ Care at home Partners  Value colleagues Resources ⊠
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners ⊠ Value colleagues □ Resources ⊠